robalobalubob/robalobalubob/README.md

 # Hi there, I'm Robby Williams

-Emerging researcher with a focus on computer graphics and computer vision, combining academic rigor with hands-on expertise in 3D rendering, visual computing, and interactive systems.
-Passionate about building novel graphics solutions and exploring the intersection of visual technology and real-world applications.
-Actively preparing for Ph.D. studies in computer graphics or vision, with a strong secondary interest in game development.

----

-## About Me

-I am deeply dedicated to solving problems and believe that every challenge represents an invaluable opportunity to learn.
-Throughout my academic and professional experiences, I have been recognized for my perseverance, attention to detail, and commitment to delivering high-quality results, qualities noted by my mentors and managers.
-My approach is to understand and recreate complex systems from first principles, rather than simply relying on the latest frameworks or toolkits.

-My passion for visual computing was ignited when I implemented the marching cubes algorithm from scratch.
-Navigating the intricacies of the graphics pipeline and overcoming its technical challenges was both enlightening and formative, affirming my desire to pursue advanced study and research in the field.

----

 ## Current Focus

 - Actively exploring and evaluating graduate programs in visual computing, with a focus on computer graphics and computer vision.